Ascospore: Ascospore-wall genetics and antifungal targets

 One active frontier is unravelling the genetic and biochemical pathways of ascospore-wall biosynthesis, especially in the model yeast Saccharomyces cerevisiae.
 RNA-seq profiles taken across sporulation, followed by classical knock-outs or CRISPR/Cas9 editing, have identified more than fifty "sporulation genes", including the chitin-to-chitosan pathway and the DIT1/DIT2-dependent synthesis of the outer dityrosine coat.
-In wild-type cells a pair of chitin-deacetylase isozymes (Cda1, Cda2) convert the innermost chitin scaffold to chitosan; loss of both enzymes (cda1Δ cda2Δ) yields spores with permeable, stress-sensitive walls.
+In wild-type cells a pair of chitin-deacetylase isozymes (Cda1, Cda2) convert the innermost chitin scaffold to chitosan; loss of both enzymes (cda1Δ cda2Δ, deletion mutants) yields spores with permeable, stress-sensitive walls.
 A second gene cluster (DIT1, DIT2, DTR1) polymerizes and exports dityrosine, sealing the wall; dit1Δ or dit2Δ mutants completely lack the outer coat and are hypersensitive to ether, heat shock and lytic enzymes.

 Comparative genomics shows this core machinery is conserved in diverse filamentous ascomycetes and even in the basidiomycete Cryptococcus, pointing to an ancient origin.
 Because intact walls underpin long-term dormancy and extreme-stress survival, several enzymes in these pathways (e.g. chitin deacetylases, laccase-like oxidases) are now being evaluated as novel antifungal targets, and inhibitors of CDAs already suppress chitosan-rich spore formation in plant-pathogenic fungi.
-A better grasp of wall assembly therefore offers both a route to curb spore-borne pathogens and a blueprint for engineering stress-resistant cell types.
+Better understanding of wall assembly can therefore support both a route to curb spore-borne pathogens and a blueprint for engineering stress-resistant cell types.

 Comparative work in filamentous models such as Neurospora and Fusarium shows that the same Chs3–Cda chitin-to-chitosan pathway and Dit enzymes are conserved across Ascomycota, pointing to an ancient origin of the ascospore wall machinery.
 Because these wall-specific enzymes are absent from plants and animals yet indispensable for spore viability, several reviews highlight chitin deacetylases and dityrosine-forming oxidases as promising antifungal targets and as tools for engineering stress-resistant industrial strains.